NonhlePrecious/GetLift/README.md

 # Technologies Used

+UI Framework for the view:
+Flutter: The core UI framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
+Styling and Themes:
+Flutter Material: Material design widgets and components.

+UI Libraries:
+Flutter Lottie: For rendering animations (welcome screen).

+Routing:
+Flutter Navigator: Built-in navigation system.

+For the Controller
+State Management:
+Provider: To notify the UI about changes in the model.

+Database:
+Firebase: Comprehensive suite of services including Firestore for database, Authentication, Cloud Functions, and more.

+Payment Processing:
+Stripe: For handling payments.

+Push Notifications:
+Firebase Cloud Messaging (FCM): For sending push notifications to the app.

 # Architecture

 MVC: The app follows the MVC (Model-View-Controller) ensuring separation of concerns and maintaining a clean and organized codebase.